rixx/tempus/README.md

 #About

+Tempus is a time tracking website.
+It runs on Django and Python.
-Tempus is CLI time tracking app.
+Tempus is also CLI time tracking app.
 It requires Python 3 and SQLAlchemy aswell as some database and corresponding Python 3 drivers (mysql-connector for MySQL).

-#Usage
+# website

+Just a typical Django project using docker-compose.

+# CLI
+##Usage

 * `tempus start [project]` starts the timer.
 If no project is given, the last running project is assumed.
 * `tempus stop` stops the timer.